arsood/Cooler-Env/README.md

 ## Installation

 Cooler-Env is a CLI utility and a module for use in your project.

-To install the CLI this can be done globally:
+NPM

 ```
-npm install cooler-env -g
+npm install cooler-env
 ```

-The companion module can be installed to your project locally via:
+Yarn

 ```
-npm install cooler-env --save
+yarn add cooler-env
 ```

 ## Init